 - Cover the drain with strips of clear tape to seal it off.

-- After 24 hours, remove the tape.
+- After a few hours, remove the tape.
 You should find that there are lots of gnats stuck to the bottom of the tape.

 - Repeat until there are no longer any gnats hanging around your drains.